walquis/bathroom-reno/thebook/src/water-heater.md

 # Dedicated Water Heater

-As the first step in upgrading the bathroom, I put a dedicated 20-gallon water heater in the crawl space just below.
+As the first step in upgrading the bathroom, I put a dedicated 20-gallon water heater in the crawl space just below and next to the room.

 ![](images/IMG_3094.jpg "9 Oct 2021")